 I believe in seeds of change.
-Each person in America is a seed with incredible power to change our food and health systems, simply by learning the truth about healthy diet and true medical care.
+Each person in America is a seed with incredible power to change our food and health systems, simply by learning the truth about a healthy diet and true medical care.
 All you have to do is vote for the foods and health care you want with your wallet.

 Tracking the Money